itchio/wharf/README.md

 Brotli-compressed stream of RSync operations.

-Directory is conceptually packed into a TAR-like container (tlc) where file content is aligned on a specific block size.
+File hierarchy is conceptually packed into a TAR-like container (TLC) where file content is aligned on a specific block size.

+## Comparison with traditional RSync

+**Con: All hashes must be computed & sent by receiver before sender can start sending any data**

+This only induces a significant delay on first wharf-powered transfer:

+  * Complete set of old files must be downloaded by wharf server
+  * Server must walk + hash entire TLC, gives that to sender
+  * Hashes are saved for subsequent transfers

+**Pro: Handles renames with no special code**

+This is love.

 ## Regenerating protobuf code